 Because making a soap out of only rapeseed oil, coconut oil and safflower oil was out of my comfort zone, I decided to add some olive oil to my recipe.
 (Plus, olive oil is inexpensive and easy to find here in Spain.)
 I added olive oil for its moisturizing qualities, castor oil because it helps make the lather last longer, and shea butter because it's high in “unsaponifiables,” leaving conditioning oils which I thought would be great for face moisturizing.

-As for the witch hazel, I think it’s important to make sure the witch hazel you are using is not alcohol based, but is only distilled witch hazel.
-Alcohol can react with the lye, and can also affect the final outcome of the soap, so if you aren’t sure, you can just replace the witch hazel with the same amount of distilled water.
+As for the witch hazel, I used a distilled witch hazel without any added alcohol.
+Alcohol can react with the lye, and can also affect the final outcome of the soap, so if you aren't sure about the witch hazel you have, you can skip using it.
+Just make sure to replace the witch hazel with the same amount of distilled water.

 Because safflower oil isn't something I can readily find here, I decided to use olive oil, and the other oils mentioned above, instead.